Nambatingue Toko: Playing career

 Toko was born in N'Djamena, Chad.
 He is best remembered for his time at Paris Saint-Germain, where he became French cup winner in 1982 and 1983.

 Coaching career

 In 1990 Toko became a member of the technical staff at Paris Saint-Germain.
-He became a French state graduated professional coach assisting various coaches like Alain Giresse, Artur Jorge.
+He became a French state graduated professional coach assisting various coaches like Alain Giresse, Artur Jorge, and Alex Hill.
 He was in charge of assessing opposing teams and talent scouting for more than 11 years, until the arrival of Laurent Perpère as a new club president in 1999.